nitro-neal/bitcoin-forwarding-service/README.md

 ## Bitcoin Forwarding Service

 This is an implementation of bitcoinj's https://bitcoinj.github.io/ library to use a bitcoin forwarding service.
-This uses the wallet kit similar in their example but wraps it into a BitcoinForwarder object for easier readability and usability
+This uses the wallet kit similar in their example but wraps it into a BitcoinForwarder object for easier readability and usability.
+THIS RUNS ON THE TESTNET ONLY.
+I purposely didn't put an option to run on mainnet because this is just for learning purposes.

 ## Motivation